-Etc. -- Louise Barber (Collver) Adams' 1915 obituary
+Etc. -- Louise (Barber) (Collver) Adams' 1915 obituary

 Introduction | Source Documents | Other Sources | Photocopies | Back

-An edited transcription of an article from page 4 of 25 Mar 1915 Simcoe Reformer
+An edited transcription of an article from page 4 of 25 Mar 1915 Simcoe Reformer newspaper.

 The Late Mrs. Elias Adams

-On November 8th, 1849, she was married by the Rev. J. Vanloon to Ransome [K].
+On 8 Nov 1849 she was married by the Rev. J. Vanloon to Ransome [K].
 Collver, eldest son of John Mark Collver, whose father was one of early settlers in Norfolk County, and whose great-grandfather came over on the Pilgrim ship the Mayflower.

 By this union three children were born, one only surviving, J. Seymour Collver, now living on the old farm near Bloomsburg.

-On July 29th, 1878, her husband was removed by death.
+On 29 Jul 1878 her husband was removed by death.

 In June, 1881, she was married to Elias Adams, moving with him to Aylmer, and joining the Baptist church there.
 Of this church she has been a faithful, consistent and true member for nearly 34 years.

-After a brief illness, she passed away on March 7th to be with the Lord.
+After a brief illness, she passed away on 7 Mar 1915 to be with the Lord.

 Her pastor, Rev. Thos.
 J. Mitchell, preached her funeral sermon from II.
 Tim. iv.: 7-8: "A retrospect and a prospect," after which the remains were taken to Waterford and interred in the cemetery there.
 She is survived by her son, J. Seymour Collver and family.